 site: title: Site Title url: https://docs.example.com

-The value should not include a trailing forward slash unless the value itself is a forward slash.
+Do not include a trailing forward slash in the

-An absolute URL value must start with a URL scheme directly followed by a colon and two forward slashes (e.g.,
+An absolute URL value starts with a URL scheme directly followed by a colon and two forward slashes (

 site: title: Docs for Example Site url: https://example.com/docs